-The Companion Animal Microchip Register has now been set up in New Zealand which allows Veterinarians and the SPCA 24-hour access to information for any animal (not just dogs) which is micro-chipped and registered with the database.
+The Companion Animal Microchip Register has been set up in New Zealand which allows Veterinarians and the SPCA 24-hour access to information for any animal (not just dogs) which is microchipped and registered with the database.
 This is a separate database from the Auckland City Council database.
 Note that it is compulsory to microchip all dogs in the Auckland City Council area.
-Micro-chipping and the installation of micro-chip scanning cat doors can be very helpful in preventing stray or neighbourhood cats entering your house.
+Microchipping and the installation of microchip scanning cat doors can be very helpful in preventing stray or neighbourhood cats entering your house.

-Iain Malcolm and Graham Trail are are licenced to carry out export examinations for pets travelling from New Zealand to Australia.
+Dr Iain Malcolm is licenced to carry out export examinations for pets travelling from New Zealand to Australia.
 Generally final export examinations for countries other than Australia must be carried out by a Government Biosecurity Veterinarian and the requirements differ for each country.
 Follow this link to the official website for more information about specific countries and animals: www.biosecurity.govt.nz/exports/animals

 We are also able to carry out all the procedures to allow licencing of pets for the PETS Passport Scheme for travel to the UK.

 For animals on long term medication we provide a prescription refill service.
-However all prescription requests must be checked by one of our veterinarians, so please ring in advance to have the prescription made up for your convenience, otherwise you may experience a significant delay waiting at reception for a veterinarian to be free.
+However all prescription requests must be checked by one of our veterinarians, so please ring in advance (minimum 24 hours) to have the prescription made up, otherwise you may experience a significant delay waiting at reception for a veterinarian to be free.